Another beautiful question:

 Good luck, and please keep me in the loop.

-Published on Tuesday, December 30, 2008 (10 years, one month, and 3 weeks ago).
+Published on Tuesday, December 30, 2008 (10 years, 3 months, and 3 weeks ago).
 Posted in: Games in education Practical Advice